Comments about "Annus_Mirabilis_papers" in Wikipedia

 The laws of physics IMO are descriptions of the behaviour of physical processes.
 In this specific case the laws of mechanics.

-The most important question to answer is: does this law makes any claim about the behaviour of moving clocks The problem is moving clocks tick slower compared to a clock at rest.
+The problem is moving clocks tick slower compared to a clock at rest.
 In all the experiments to demonstrate this always accelerations are involved

 In the second postulate, Einstein proposes that the speed of light has the same value in all frames of reference, independent of the state of motion of the emitting body.